bifurcation/userinfo-vc/openid-vc-core.md

 1. The RP (Client) sends a request to the OpenID Provider (OP).
 1. The OP authenticates the End-User and obtains authorization.
 1. The OP responds with an ID Token and usually an Access Token.
-1. The RP sends a "priming request" to the OP's credential endpoint.
+1. The RP sends a "priming" request to the OP's credential endpoint.
 1. The OP responds with a nonce to be used in a proof of possession.
 1. The RP sends a JWT proving possession of a private key to the OP's credential endpoint.